-According to the National Institute on Drug Abuse (NIDA), the drug cocaine is a powerful nervous system stimulant.
+According to the National Institute on Drug Abuse (NIDA), the stimulant drug cocaine is a power drug that stimulates the central nervous system.
 It’s made from the leaves of the coca plant and is typically sold as a white powder.
 Despite its natural-seeming origins, cocaine is not a safe substance to use.
-Further, cocaine addiction is a serious problem.
+Cocaine is one of the most addictive drugs and can negatively affect a person’s health in many ways.

 Jump to Section